-The letter T is the English-speaking world's favorite consonant, the second-most common letter in the language, just behind E. YourDictionary's list of T words for kids, along with our favorite letter T activities, is built to help your students associate the sound they know with the written letter and form the foundation of written language.
+The letter T is the English-speaking world's favorite consonant, the second-most common letter in the language just behind E. This list of T words for kids, along with our favorite letter T activities, is built to help your students associate the sound they know with the written letter and form the foundation of written language.
 Explore a comprehensive list of words that start with T for kids.

 At this age, the priority of any language lesson is to build that all-important connection between a sound heard and a written symbol on a page.
 As a starting point, we recommend giving your youngest learners vivid images to connect with the T sound.
 We've developed a trace-the-letter activity with that in mind.